aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

 - One queries a struct, and counts the number of properties.
 - The second queries a list object, and counts the elements in the list
-- The third queries for all resources that are s3 buckets and have a PublicAcessBlockConfiguration property
+- The third queries for all resources that are s3 buckets and have a PublicAccessBlockConfiguration property

 #### Example